High-efficiency loading of 2,400 Ytterbium atoms in optical tweezer arrays

-In summary, we realize alkline-earth-like atom arrays comprising over 2,400 Ytterbium-174 atoms in optical tweezer arrays.
-We systematically investigate the enhanced loading mechanism for a range of array sizes and interatomic potentials, demonstrating its scalability to larger arrays and applicability to most atomic species or molecules with dipole-dipole interactions~\cite{Doyle2019Science-tweezer,KangKuen2022IOP-tweezer}.
+\textit{Conclusion and outlook.---} In summary, we realize alkaline-earth-like atom arrays comprising over 2400 ytterbium-174 atoms in optical tweezer arrays.
+We systematically investigate the enhanced loading mechanism for a range of array sizes and interatomic potentials, demonstrating its scalability to larger arrays and applicability to most atoms or molecules with dipole-dipole interactions~\cite{Doyle2019Science-tweezer,KangKuen2022IOP-tweezer}.
 We also propose a qubit encoding scheme using the ground and clock states of $^{174}$Yb, and estimate gate fidelities approaching 99.9\%.

-In the future, further improvements of the array size can be achieved by re-using laser power via optical lattices or optical cavity arrays~\cite{Bloch24prl-10000, Simon2025arXiv-cavityarraymicroscopeparallel}.
+Further improvements of the array size can be achieved by reusing laser power via optical lattices or optical cavity arrays~\cite{Bloch24prl-10000, Simon2025arXiv-cavityarraymicroscopeparallel}.
 We also note that the light-assisted collisions between $J=0$ and $J=1$ states in this work is reminiscent of the microwave shielding of ultracold polar molecules in the lowest rotational states with angular momenta 0 and 1~\cite{Jeremy2018PRL-shield,Goulven2018PRL-sheild,Doyle2021Science-shield,xinyu2022Nature-shield,wangdajun2023PRX-shield,Sebastian2023NP-shield,shitao2023PRL-shield}.
 Therefore, our work might provide mutual reference and promotion between the single-atom preparation in atom arrays and microwave shielding of ultracold molecules.
 Finally, the integration of loading enhancement, rapid SLM rearrangement~\cite{ustc2025PRL-2024atom} and continuous reloading techniques~\cite{lukin2025nature-3000atom, li2025fast, MPQ2024PRR-cloading,2024PRX-1225atom} would enable large-scale, defect-free and sustainable $^{174}$Yb atom arrays.
-The combination of the large qubit number and high gate fidelities makes the $^{174}$Yb arrays a promising platform for quantum error correction and logical operations, paving the way toward fault‑tolerant quantum computers ~\cite{lukin2025nature-universal}.
+The combination of the large qubit number and estimated high gate fidelities makes the $^{174}$Yb arrays a promising platform for quantum error correction and logical operations at large scale~\cite{lukin2025nature-universal}.